LauraBeatris/gympoint-web/README.md

 **Setup the API**

-The interface needs to interact with the server to get the list of transactions and execute mutations.
+The interface needs to interact with the server to get all the data related to students, enrollments, plans and also execute mutations.

 Make sure to go to the [Gympoint Rest API](https://github.com/LauraBeatris/gympoint-api) repository and follow the instructions in order to get it running in your machine.